oconcl/Project_1/README.md

   The project depends on several Python libraries, including Alpaca Trade API, Pandas, Matplotlib, and others.
 To install all required dependencies, navigate to your project directory and run: `pip install alpaca-trade-api matplotlib pandas hvplot python-dotenv numpy requests`

-  1. Create a file named .env in the root directory of your project.
+  1. Create a file named api_keys.env in the root directory of your project.
   2. Add your Alpaca API Key and Secret Key to the .env file as follows:

   ```
   ALPACA_API_KEY=your_alpaca_api_key_here
   ALPACA_SECRET_KEY=your_alpaca_secret_key_here
   ```

   Make sure to replace your_alpaca_api_key_here and your_alpaca_secret_key_here with your actual Alpaca API and Secret keys

 ## Data Collection, Cleanup and Exploration